krisds/koopa/README.md

 * Covered by a Cobol 85 testsuite, and grammar unit testing
 * Cobol viewer with syntax highlighting, outline, quick navigation and XPath-based querying
 * XML dumps of parse trees
-* Experimental, work in progress: Cobol preprocessor (copy book expansion only)
+* Cobol preprocessor:
+** copybook expansion with (limited) support for `REPLACING` ** `REPLACE` statement

 ## Licensing

 Everything in Koopa is covered by a BSD license, unless noted differently in the actual file or folder.

-The files in the testsuite/cobol85 folder are a Cobol85 test suite by the National Computing Centre, UK, found originally at [www.itl.nist.gov](http://www.itl.nist.gov/div897/ctg/cobol_form.htm).
+The files in the `testsuite/cobol85` folder are a Cobol85 test suite by the National Computing Centre, UK, found originally at [www.itl.nist.gov](http://www.itl.nist.gov/div897/ctg/cobol_form.htm).
 The version here differs only in that it splits up the different programs in separate files, where the original puts them all in one big file.
 The licensing is unclear, but the code is offered publicly at the above site.

 ## Configuration options

-Some customisation of Koopa is possible by the user.
+Some runtime customisation of Koopa is possible by the user.

 ### Command line

 Following options can be set on the command line by passing them as  "-D<option>=<value>" to the JVM.

-* koopa.maxCobolWordLength: defaults to 31.
+* `koopa.maxCobolWordLength`: defaults to 31.
 Use a value greater than zero to override this.
 Setting it to 0 makes it use the default value.
 Setting it to a negative value disables the length check all together.
+(Cfr. the `koopa.cobol.CobolWords` class.)
+* `koopa.sources`: a comma-separated list of file extensions use to identify Cobol source files.
+This defaults to "cbl,cob".
+(Cfr. the `koopa.cobol.CobolFiles` class.)
+* `koopa.copybooks`: a comma-separated list of file extensions use to identify Cobol copybook files.
+This defaults to "cpy,copy".
+(Cfr. the `koopa.cobol.CobolFiles` class.)
+* `koopa.copybooks.locator`: use a specific `koopa.cobol.copybooks.CopybookLocator` subclass when searching for copybooks on the file system.
+This defaults to `koopa.cobol.copybooks.DefaultCopybookLocator`.

 ### Custom columns